Mary Magdalene – The First Pope

 The new evidence shows that the gospel writers had afforded Mary Magdalene the privileged position of the original high priests where she saw into God’s inner chamber and viewed the two angelic cherubim sitting at either end of where the body of Jesus had lain.
 In contrast, the writers had afforded Peter access only to the outer chamber where he saw the folded linen clothes.

 It can therefore be seen that the gospel writers had projected Mary Magdalene as having the same status as the traditional high priest because she saw into God’s inner chamber.
-Mary Magdalene therefore stood in the highest priestly office above Peter and thus she was destined to become the first pope.
+Mary Magdalene therefore stood in the highest priestly office above Peter and thus she was destined to become the first Pope.
+You know the rest for male supremacy prevailed and Peter acquired the position of being the first Pontiff.

 In 2016 Pope Francis upgraded Mary Magdalene to the same status as the other apostles where her anniversary was deemed to be a feast day.
 Her feast day is celebrated on July 22nd.